-Ad valorem taxes are recorded in the year the taxes are assessed.
-Ad valorem taxes are assessed on a calendar year basis, become due when the tax roll is filed with the recorder of mortgages and become delinquent on December 31.
-Ad valorem taxes are generally collected in November and December of the current year and January and February of the ensuing year.
+Ad valorem taxes and the related state revenue sharing are budgeted in the year the taxes are due and payable.
+Ad valorem taxes are assessed on a calendar year basis, attach as an enforceable lien, and become due and payable on the date the tax rolls are filed with the recorder of mortgages.
+Louisiana Revised Statute 47:1993 requires that the tax roll be filed on or before November 15 of each year.
+Ad valorem taxes become delinquent if not paid by December 31.
+The taxes are normally collected in December of the current year and January and February of the ensuing year.